martin-olivier/ZiAPI/docs/general/MODULES.md

 ## `IPreProcessorModule`

-The `PreProcess()` is the method invoked on a request.
+The `PreProcess()` is the method invoked on a request before the handler is called.
 You can use pre-processor to modify the request's data (add / remove headers, etc...)

 ```c++
 virtual void PreProcess(http::Context &ctx, http::Request &req) = 0;